-To learn more about the requirements for staying in a special needs shelter, call your county's Special Needs Registry (see page 24).
+To learn more about the requirements for staying in a special needs shelter, contact your local emergency management agency for additional information on your county special needs program. (see Page 24)

 Hospital/Nursing Home

 If your physician has decided that during an emergency you need to be cared for in a skilled nursing facility, such as a hospital or nursing home, he or she must arrange pre-admittance with a specific facility prior to the evacuation.
 You must have a copy of the pre-admission letter from your doctor stating that you are to be taken to a specific hospital or nursing home and arrangements have been made with the facility for admittance.
 This letter must accompany you when you are evacuated.
 Medicare will only pay for hospitalization claims that are deemed medically necessary; therefore, arrangements must be made in advance.
 If any costs arise from your admittance, you are responsible for them.